Simon99de/17B06E-Macropad/README.md

 ### sources / what was used:
 * I used the KiCad template from [dumbpad](https://github.com/imchipwood/dumbpad/) to create this project.
-* Thanks to the developer who made it possible:
+* Many thanks to the developer who made the firmware and thus the project possible: ***

 ## Gallery